It was not easy to sit on or control such a beast, but Elanore clung to the reins as tightly as she could manage. “Turn north,” she told the lion.

 “It better not move,” the guildmaster said crossly as he waved his hand in the air.
 “My neighbors will be keeping an eye on it.”

-“Miss Redley,” Mrs. Cadeyrn ignored the display and waved her hand in the young woman’s direction.
-“Do come in and have some tea that the Father Laurence left with us.
+“Miss Redley,” Mrs. Cadeyrn interrupted her husband.
+“Do come in and have some tea that the Father Lorrence left with us.
 It will do you good against the cold.”

-The lady and man of the house said little as Elanore’s cloak was hung and the guest was shown to a chair.
+The lady of the house did not comment as she took her cloak.
 When Elanore sank weakly into a chair, the guildmaster did not sit either.
 Grimly he returned to standing at the window with his eyes fixed on the lion, now settling in for an apparent nap.

 Elanore dared not watch the man but instead turned her attention to the mistress of the home– this apparent saint that the Guildmaster had married instead of her mother.
 Unlike her husband, the woman was a center of calm as she moved about the house and prepared the tea.

 It was this woman who encouraged her to speak by first inquiring after her grandmother.
-Then with tea and cake in the guest’s stomach, Mrs. Caderyn politely asked Elanore to tell her story again.
+Then after she had plied her guest with tea and cake, Mrs. Caderyn politely asked Elanore to tell her story again.

 Elanore started over, providing more details about the creature she had seen on the bridge.
-She tried to tell them about her walk and the beauty of the land, but sensing the man’s impatience began to shorten her story, providing only the details about the animals on her trail.
+She talked about the walk and sound of barking upon her trail before she mentioned looking back while running.
 She described the sounds of crying animals in pain and how she was certain the animals had been eaten alive.
+The guildmaster turned his attention back to her at that moment, his weathered face creasing at some aspect of her story.

-The guildmaster’s weathered face creased at that statement.
-Elanore paused, thinking he might ask a question.
-But as none came, she explained how she had pushed her way into a gate and was discovered by a gentleman who assisted her.
-When she mentioned the Count, she was careful not to embellish her story with any descriptions of his estate, simply indicating that the gentleman’s household staff offered her shelter that evening.
-She explained that from her window she was able to watch the bridge that night and see the thing writhing as it tried to move beyond the guardian until the morning light took care of it.
+She thought he might ask a question then but he remained silent.
+Elanore talked of how she had pushed her way into a gate and was discovered by a gentleman who assisted her.
+When she mentioned the Count, she was careful not to embellish her story with any descriptions of his estate but stated that his household offered her shelter that evening.
+It was from this home that she watched the bridge that night, the thing writhing as it tried to move beyond the guardian until the morning light took care of it.

 Mrs. Caderyn eyed her husband, puzzled by the change in his expression.
 Politely she filled the gap in conversation with another question.
 “Miss Redley.
 I could not help but note that the creature outside bears some resemblance to the statue on the bridge south of town.
 Is that a coincidence?
 Or is there a connection between that creature outside and the statue?”